kitao/divsugar/docs/Task.md

 Constructs a task.

 ### `(DivSugar.Task) Task(id)`
-Constructs a task and sets the ID to it.
+Constructs a task and sets the `id` to it.

 Properties
 ----------